Elise S. Brezis

 Abstract

-The Economic Consequences of the Peace was first published in 1919, and since then has changed the economic discourse surrounding reparations and Carthaginian peace.
-This paper specifies how three elements hinted at in the introduction of The Economic Consequences of the Peace – social classes, national sovereignty, and the international political system – can explain Keynes’ assessment of Carthaginian peace.
-The paper analyzes the optimality of reparations in the context of these three elements.
-I show that in the situation of a hegemonic country, all classes – the working class as well as the elite – opt for no reparations.
-But, in a balance of power context, wherein no single actor on the international scene possesses hegemonic status, the working class will choose harsh reparations, while the transnational elite and Keynes will not.
+The Economic Consequences of the Peace was first published in 1919 and, since then, changed the economic discourse surrounding reparations and Carthaginian peace.
+This chapter specifies how three elements hinted at in the introduction of the Economic Consequences of the Peace – social classes, national sovereignty, and the international political system – can explain Keynes’ assessment of Carthaginian peace.
+The chapter analyses the optimality of reparations in the context of these three elements.

 Keywords balance of power, Carthaginian peace, hegemony, reparations, national sovereignty